May 29th, 2020 | By Karan Gandhi | 5 min read

 If the intermediate certificate is not root, then the process is repeated.
-If the final certificate is a root certificate and it is verified, the entire chain of certificates is trusted and hence the connection is trusted.
+If the final certificate is a root certificate and it is verified, the entire chain of certificates is trusted, and hence the connection is trusted.
 If the root is not verified or if the last certificate is not a root certificate, then the chain is untrusted.

 Usually, malicious actors use social engineering to install rogue CAs on devices.
-Unlike home computers, it's relatively easier to install certificates on mobiles.
+Unlike home computers, it's relatively easier to install certificates on mobile devices.
 Commonly, WiFi hotspots can be used to install such rogue CAs.

 Even if an attacker manages to install a rogue CA on a device, he won't be able to intercept traffic easily.
 The best practice is to pin the server's leaf certificate.
 However, a developer can choose to pin an intermediate certificate to increase compatibility.
-This will allow us to change the server's leaf certificate periodically - but it also increases the attack surface.
+This will allow us to change the server's leaf certificate periodically, but it also increases the attack surface.

 We can implement pinning in two ways.

-First, we can directly pin the certificate by bundling the certificate in our apps.
+1. We can directly pin the certificate by bundling the certificate in our apps.
 However, once the certificate expires, a transition plan will have to be implemented beforehand.
 Once the certificate expires, older apps will throw errors.

 Let's take a look at commonly used plugins in React Native and Ionic.

-In a previous article, we have mentioned plugins that can be used for certificate pinning.
+In a previous article, we mentioned plugins that can be used for certificate pinning.
 We will list them here again.

 react-native-ssl-pinning: This plugin uses OkHttp3 on Android and AFNetworking on iOS to provide SSL pinning and cookie handling.
 It supports both Certificate and Public Key Pinning.
 We will be using fetch from the library to consume APIs.
 This library uses promises and supports multi-part form data.
 It has support for React Native 0.60 and above.